apache/submarine/docs/database/README.md

 2. In the mysql database in Travis, the `submarine.sql` are executed to create the submarine database table structure and test data.

-3. The submarine database test case written in the `submarine-server` module will also be unit tested in the mysql database in travis.
+3. The submarine database test case written in the `workbench-server` module will also be unit tested in the mysql database in travis.